ucsb-cs156/proj-organic/docs/liquibase.md

 mvn liquibase:rollback --tag=myTag
 ```
 This command can be used to rollback the database to a previousily marked tag

+The command `mvn liquibase:checkSumClear` is also a useful command when building out a migration, as the checksum of a migration will change as you update the contents of that migration.

 ## Preconditions
 ```